Footprints of Axion-Like Particle in Pulsar Timing Array Data and James Webb Space Telescope Observations: Introduction

 \section{Introduction}

-The groundbreaking discovery of gravitational waves (GWs) by the LIGO-Virgo collaboration~\cite{LIGOScientific:2016aoc,LIGOScientific:2016sjg,LIGOScientific:2017bnn,LIGOScientific:2017vox,LIGOScientific:2017ycc,LIGOScientific:2017vwq,LIGOScientific:2020zkf,LIGOScientific:2020iuh} has opened up an extraordinary pathway for our understanding of universe.
-Unlike light wave, GWs allow us to probe the universe at its infancy.
-One of the main ways by which GWs can unveil the early universe comes from a stochastic GW background (SGWB).
-The very recent analyses by Chinese PTA~\cite{Xu:2023wog}, European PTA~\cite{Antoniadis:2023ott}, NANOGrav~\cite{NANOGrav:2023gor}, Parkes PTA~\cite{Reardon:2023gzh} have reported the compelling evidence for such a stochastic common-spectrum process, which can be produced in a variety of astrophysical and cosmological processes~\cite{NANOGrav:2023hvm}, such as the supermassive black hole binaries~\cite{NANOGrav:2023hfp}, the phase transitions~\cite{PhysRevD.25.2074,PhysRevD.45.4514,Cai:2017tmh}, preheating events~\cite{Khlebnikov:1997di,Liu:2017hua}, the presence of topological defects~\cite{PhysRevD.31.3052,Auclair:2019wcv,Saikawa:2017hiv,Zhou:2020ojf,Sakharov:2021dim}, and the existence of high-amplitude scalar perturbations~\cite{Ananda:2006af,Baumann:2007zm,Kohri:2018awv}.
-On the other hand, a powerful infrared telescope, the James Webb Space Telescope (JWST) has observed, for the first time, the existence of primordial galaxies and AGNs at high redshifts~\cite{Labb__2023}.
-The presence of the high redshift galaxies requires an unnaturally high formation efficiency and thus challenges the standard $\Lambda$CDM.
+The groundbreaking discovery of gravitational waves (GWs) by the LIGO-Virgo collaboration~\cite{LIGOScientific:2016aoc, LIGOScientific:2016sjg, LIGOScientific:2017bnn, LIGOScientific:2017vox, LIGOScientific:2017ycc, LIGOScientific:2017vwq, LIGOScientific:2020zkf, LIGOScientific:2020iuh} has opened up an extraordinary pathway for our understanding of the universe.
+Unlike light waves, GWs allow us to probe the universe in its infancy.
+One of the main ways by which GWs can unveil the early universe comes from a stochastic GW background.
+The very recent analyses by Chinese Pulsar Timing Array (PTA)~\cite{Xu:2023wog}, European PTA~\cite{Antoniadis:2023ott}, NANOGrav~\cite{NANOGrav:2023gor}, Parkes PTA~\cite{Reardon:2023gzh} have reported the compelling evidence for such a stochastic common-spectrum process, which can be produced in a variety of astrophysical and cosmological processes~\cite{NANOGrav:2023hvm, Madge:2023cak, Bian:2020urb, Bian:2023dnv}, such as the supermassive black hole binaries~\cite{NANOGrav:2023hfp}, the phase transitions~\cite{PhysRevD.25.2074, Kosowsky:1991ua, Cai:2017tmh, Addazi:2023jvg, Xue:2021gyq, Deng:2023seh}, preheating events~\cite{Khlebnikov:1997di, Liu:2017hua}, the presence of topological defects~\cite{PhysRevD.31.3052, Auclair:2019wcv, Saikawa:2017hiv, Zhou:2020ojf, Sakharov:2021dim, King:2023cgv, Chiang:2020aui, Bian:2022tju}, and the existence of high-amplitude scalar perturbations~\cite{Ananda:2006af, Baumann:2007zm, Kohri:2018awv}.
+On the other hand, a powerful infrared telescope, the James Webb Space Telescope (JWST) has observed, for the first time, the existence of primordial galaxies and early Active Galactic Nuclei (AGN) formation at high redshifts~\cite{Labb__2023}.
+The presence of the high redshift galaxies requires an unexpectedly high star formation efficiency and thus challenges the standard cosmological model $\Lambda$CDM.
 All these findings provide invaluable insights into the primordial structure formation and the new physics beyond the Standard Model.